sigasi/sigasi_insights/content/tech/opening-vhdl-files-sigasi-using-quartus.md

 ---

 This page deals with step three of using the Quartus integration plugin for Sigasi.
-We assume have already set up Sigasi as default editor in [/manual/opening#altera-quartus-ii].
+We assume have already set up Sigasi as default editor in [Altera Quartus II](/manual/opening#altera-quartus-ii).

 ## How to open an HDL file in Quartus